kangminsukdotcom/blog/content/blog/Let go.md

 I still feel a void when I think of our relationship.
 I won't be able to see her forever.
 I won't even know when she passes away.
 It’s difficult to let go of our connection, while she is praying for everyone, including me.

-One must be ruthless enough to let go and focus only on the essentials.
-Letting go is not a passive act of giving up on many temptations in our lives.
-I'd like to shrink my awareness to the size of a small bowl.
-It's time to close my eyes and breathe.
+Letting go isn't a passive act of giving up on the many temptations in our lives.
+You have to be ruthless enough to let go and focus only on what matters.
+It takes just a minute to close my eyes and breathe.
+I'd like to shrink my awareness down to the size of a small bowl.
 It's okay to lose.
 It's okay to fall.
 It's okay to be unknown.
 This is the way.
 This is the way.